findingcorey1/Obsidian/ASIA 1125/Midterm/Midterm 1.md

 	3. Erlitou monopolized the production of ritual bronze vessels, including the earliest recovered dings
 		* Bronze jue - wine vessel
 	4. ==Bronze production was less advance in the erlitou stage, only a few locallyproduced bronze object, mostly cups
+	5. ==The earliest bronze vessel were dateed about 1700BC in the province of Henan, which was during the Xia dynasty.
+At that time they Bronze production was relatively still new and the vessels found there were very thin, as thin as 1mm thick.
 11. Shu culture (Myth and Archeology)
 	1. 1300 - 1100 BCE
 	2. At the time they created sacrificial altars